Dwork families and $\mathcal{D}$-modules: Exponents of and proof of the main result

 If we continue this argument, we must reach a point in which there are no more new admissible pairs of the form $(i,j)$, so since the exponents are not all of them equal (because $w_i>1$ for certain $i=0,\ldots,n$), necessarily $\eta_0=\eta_l$ for some $l>0$, but this is a contradiction since they had different multiplicities.
 In conclusion, either the multiplicity of each noninteger exponent is one, so that the multiplicity of one is $n$, or the only exponent is one and so its multiplicity is $d_n-1$.

-Let us show now that that implies that there is no possible choice of $a$ and $b$ other than $a=b=d_n$.
-If $a\neq d_n$, then the value $b/d_n$ appears at $W_n^{a,b}$ with multiplicity $n+1$, and if it is not $1$, then there must exist $n+1$ different $j_k<w_k$ such that $j_k/w_k=j_l/w_l=b/d_n$, but this is impossible because of \cite[Lemma 4.2]{CaKoszul}.
-Therefore, $b=d_n$, but in that case, since $a\neq d_n$, there would exist an exponent at both the origin and infinity equal to $1$, and then $\GG_n$ would have a composition factor equal to $\OO_{\gm}$, which cannot happen by proposition \ref{constkn}.
+That implies that there is no possible choice of $a$ and $b$ other than $a=b=d_n$.
+Indeed, if $a\neq d_n$, then the value $b/d_n$ appears at $W_n$ with multiplicity $n+1$, and if it is not $1$, then there must exist $n+1$ different $j_k<w_k$ such that $j_k/w_k=j_l/w_l=b/d_n$, but this is impossible because $\gcd(w_i)=1$ (cf. \cite[Lem.
+4.2]{CaKoszul}).
+Therefore, $b=d_n$, but in that case, since $a\neq d_n$, there would exist an exponent at both the origin and infinity equal to $1$, and then $\cG_n$ would have a composition factor equal to $\cO_{\gm}$, which cannot happen by Proposition \ref{constkn}.

 Thus $a=d_n$.
 Then if $b\neq d_n$ there must exist again an exponent at both the origin and infinity equal to $1$, because its multiplicity at both points is positive, but as before this is a contradiction, so in conclusion $a=b=d_n$.